open-resources/stats_bank/content/public/008.Introduction to linear regression/Topic Outcome/openstat_q8_9/openstat_q8_9.md

 Answer in 3-5 sentences, try and use full sentences.

-### pl-answer-panel

-The relationship is positive, weak, and possibly linear.
-However, there do appear to be some anomalous observations along the left where several students have the same height that is notably far from the cloud of the other points.
-Additionally, there are many students who appear not to have driven a car, and they are represented by a set of points along the bottom of the scatterplot.

 ## Part 2

 Why do you think these variables are positively associated?